ATP architects engineers

-ATP architects engineers is an international architecture- and engineering office for integrated design with a headquarters in Innsbruck, Austria and further design offices in Vienna, Munich, Frankfurt, Berlin, Hamburg, Zürich, Nuremberg, Budapest, Zagreb and Moscow.
+ATP architects engineers is an international architecture- and engineering office for integrated design with a headquarters in Innsbruck, Austria and further design offices in Vienna, Munich, Frankfurt, Berlin, Nuremberg, Hamburg, Karlsruhe, Zürich, Zagreb, Budapest, Moscow and Kraków.

 Organization

 ATP architects engineers (ATP) is specialized in integrated design.
 The office has had an interdisciplinary design culture since 1976.

-In 2013, Bureau Veritas certified ATP's integrated design processes as meeting the ISO 9001 standard.
+In 2013, ATP became the first architectural firm in the world to have its integrated design processes certified to ISO 9001 by Bureau Veritas.

-With around 1000 employees from 38 countries and eleven operative integrated design companies in 2018, ATP is one of Europe’s largest architecture- and engineering companies.
+With more than 1500 employees from 38 countries and thirteen operative integrated design companies in 2023, ATP is one of Europe’s largest architecture- and engineering companies.

 The office is active in the areas of architecture, interior design, structural engineering, mechanical and electrical engineering (TGA) and site supervision (ÖBA).
 The focus of its activities is integrated design for the retail and industrial sectors as well as for the real estate, leisure, tourism and health sectors.
 Further areas of business include process planning for the food industry (foodfab), real estate development consulting (Redserve), Building engineering physics, research and certification in the area of sustainability (ATP sustain), research in the areas of architecture and integrated design (ATP sphere) and integrated IT solutions for design and business processes (Plandata).

 Structured as a corporate group, ATP is led by a four-man executive board.
 The CEO is Christoph M. Achammer.
 The shares in ATP Planungs- und Beteiligungs AG are owned by the partners involved in the active management of the various companies.
 The Joint Stock Company ATP has a participation model in which more than 20% of employees are partners, associate partners or associates and, as such, share in the success of the company.
-There are currently nine partners, 32 associate partners and 68 associates.
+There are currently nine partners, 45 associate partners and 104 associates.

 Central to ATP's design philosophy is the creation of lifecycle-oriented and sustainable buildings with the support of integrated design methods.

 In his role as Professor of Industrial Building and Interdisciplinary Planning at Vienna University of Technology, Christoph M. Achammer is committed to the exchange of practice-oriented knowledge and theoretical basic research in the area of integrated design.

 ATP is a founder and member of the board of IG Lebenszyklus Hochbau and, through Christoph M. Achammer, is involved in the development of guidelines for public and private clients.
 ATP is also a founding member of the DGNB e.V., the German Sustainable Building Council, and the Austrian Sustainable Building Council.
 ATP is a member of the Arbeitsgemeinschaft Industriebau e.v., the International Council of Shopping Centers, the ACSC (Austria) and the GCSC (Germany).
 As an organizing partner of the European Forum Alpbach, ATP was responsible for drawing up the program of the “Alpbach Architecture Forum” between 2001 and 2005.